exploratory-io/book/analytics/logistic.md

 7. Click Run button to run the analytics.
 8. Select view type by clicking view type link to see each type of generated visualization.

+### "Summary" View
+"Summary" View displays the summary of the created model.

+### "Prediction" View
+"Prediction" View plots how the predicted probability of the target variable being TRUE varies as each variable changes.
+This is so called partial dependence plot.

+### "Importance" View
+"Importance" View displays importances of variables for the prediction of the probability of the target variable being TRUE.
+Importances are calculated by permutation importance with log likelihood as the cost function.

+### "Coefficients" View
+"Coefficients" View displays coefficient estimates for all the predictor variables with Error Bars with P value as a color (i.e. If P Value < 0.05, the color is blue)

+### "Coefficients Table" View
+"Coefficients Table" View displays more details for all the variables along with other metrics like Coefficient, Standard Error, t-Ratio, P-Value, etc. You can click on the column headers to sort the data with a help of bar visualization.

+### "Collinearity" View
+"Collinearity" View displays VIF (Variance Inflation Factor) of each predictor variables.
+VIF greater than 10 is commonly considered to be the indicator of problematic degree of multicollinearity.

+### "Prediction Matrix" View
+"Prediction Matrix" View displays a matrix where each column represents the instances in a predicted class while each row represents the instances in an actual class.
+It makes it easy to see how well the model is classifying the two classes.
+The darker the color, the higher the percentage value.

+### "Probability" View
+For binary classification, "Probability" View shows distribution of predicted probability of being TRUE, for the observations that are actually TRUE and for the observations that are actually FALSE.

+### "Data" View
+Data View shows original input data with additional columns of predicted probability.

 ## Reference

 [データタイプをロジカル型に変換する方法](https://exploratory.io/note/GMq1Qom5tS/CGC0oYS8Gw)